| Marketing Strategy 7 Min Read

 Have you ever sponsored or taken part in a community event?
 It’s a great way to show that you care about and give back to your local community, but it’s also another good place to get a link back from a website that’s within your NAP.
 Most community events have websites, and if they’ve been doing the event annually, then their website has probably been online a long time and has a good domain authority, so a link from them is worth pursuing.

-6. Tag Your Videos
+5. Tag Your Videos

 A lot of agent make videos and post them to YouTube.
 Whether it’s a market update or information about a listing, video is a great format to get your message out.
 But if you’re posting videos to YouTube, you should also consider geo-tagging.

-Geo-tagging your videos allows you to indicate what the location of your video is for the purposes of it showing up in search, so it’s a key part of telling further building your local SEO strategy.
+Geo-tagging your videos allows you to indicate the location of your video is for the purposes of it showing up in search, so it’s a key part of further building your local SEO strategy.

 Remember, It’ll Take Time…